vesterli/fulcrum-wb/README.md

 1. Change setup.php to mode 755 (rwxr-xr-x)
 2. Overwrite all files on the server with the new version
 3. Change setup.php back to mode 000 (---------)
-The config.func file contains the connect information and will not be overwritten.
+The config.func file on your server contains the connect information and will not be overwritten.
 The new code will thus inherit the existing database connection and tables

 ### Code and database update